G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Experiments

 \subsection{Experiment Setting}

-\textbf{Dataset.} We evaluate our approach on the ScanNet v2~\cite{scannet, scannet200}, ScanNet++~\cite{scannetpp}, and Matterport3D~\cite{matterport3d} datasets.
-ScanNet v2, ScanNet200, ScanNet++, and Matterport3D contain 20, 200, 100, and 21 semantic classes, respectively.
-We report results on the validation splits of all datasets.
+\textbf{Dataset.} We evaluate our approach on ScanNet v2~\cite{scannet}, ScanNet200~\cite{scannet200}, ScanNet++~\cite{scannetpp}, and Matterport3D~\cite{matterport3d}.
+These datasets contain 20, 200, 100, and 21 semantic classes, respectively.
+We report results on the validation splits for all datasets.
 For 3D Gaussian representations, we adopt the SceneSplat-7K~\cite{scenesplat} dataset, where each scene is reconstructed with approximately 1.5M Gaussian primitives.
 SceneSplat-7K provides GS reconstructions for indoor scenes, but outdoor environments are not available in the dataset.